CyVerse-learning-materials/learning-materials-home/docs/ds/icommands/installation.md

 # iCommands Installation and Upgrade

-## Installing iCommands Using Linux Package Managers
+## :material-cog-outline: Installing iCommands Using Linux Package Managers

 iCommands can be installed using popular Linux package managers such as `apt`, `yum`, or `zypper`.
 Follow the instructions below to install the latest version of iCommands based on your system's package manager.